 If you can allocate some extra resources to pay down your debt, it’s generally best to start by tackling the account with the highest interest rate.
 That might be a credit card balance that seems like it never gets smaller because of the interest that keeps adding up each month.

 Another goal you might have is to simply pay something off with a smaller balance just to get that sense of accomplishment and then move that money toward paying down other debt.
 It might make sense to look at debt consolidation or refinancing where you may benefit from paying off higher rate loans or debt with a lower interest rate personal loan.
 This is especially helpful with high rate credit cards.
 See our article on using personal loans to cure those post-holiday credit card blues.
-You can find other helpful articles and resources at U-fi.com.
-All of us at U-fi wish you a successful and prosperous new year!
+All of us at U-fi From Nelnet wish you a successful and prosperous new year!